Q. My offense is not listed in the above list of offenses.

 Q. My child (ages 15, 16, and 17) received a ticket.
 Is he/she eligible for deferral?

 A. Call the deferral office at 317-770-8860.
 Juveniles---under 18 years of age who carry a Probationary license ARE NOT ELIGIBLE for the County deferral on a State Statute offense BUT may be eligible if it is an ordinance violation or if the ticket is assigned to a City Court.
-Please call the deferral office for information on tickets assigned to either of these courts.
+Please call the deferral office for information on tickets assigned to any City Court.

 Q. I was under 18 when I received my ticket, but turned 18 before my court date.